From Star Trek: Theurgy Wiki

 Doctor Maya is a slim petite Vulcan female of indeterminate age.
 She has allowed the rather severe haircut favored by most of her people to grow out a bit and now her pageboy haircut had grown enough to hide the pointed tips of her ears.
 She has large hands and long dexterous fingers that are often more expressive than her long face.
 Her skin is so pale that it sometime acquires a greenish tint when she’s flushed.
-When someone speaks to her, she will often open her dark eyes wide, believing that it will give the impression that she’s giving the speaker her complete attention, but in reality makes it look like she’s always surprised.
+When someone speaks to her, she will often open her large hazel eyes wide, believing that it will give the impression that she’s giving the speaker her complete attention, but in reality makes it look like she’s always surprised.
 Her face has the high cheekbones and arched eyebrows that Vulcans are known for, but she has allowed her bangs to grow to conceal the tops of her slanted eyebrows.
 She speaks with a soft mezzosoprano voice that is always calm.
 When in a conversation with others, her default facial expression is a polite smile, but it comes off somewhat artificial.
 If her clothing is removed, one can see that her nipples are a dark moss green.

 Special Abilities and Weaknesses